dattali18/DBProject_318379401_328780879/Stage.3/README.md

     IF crew_cursor%NOTFOUND THEN
         DBMS_OUTPUT.PUT_LINE('The program was successful');
     ELSE
-        DBMS_OUTPUT.PUT_LINE('ERROR there are crew member with the role "Junior Flight Attendant".');
+        DBMS_OUTPUT.PUT_LINE('ERROR: There are crew members with the role "Junior Flight Attendant".');
     END IF;

     CLOSE crew_cursor;